 A) Yeast eats sugar and poops carbon dioxide/alcohol.
 Yeast droppings force the dough to rise and give it flavor.
 The more time we give the yeast to eat and poop, the better your dough will taste.
 If you can’t wait, have one delivered!

 Q) Why is the oven so hot?

 A) High heat is how we achieve a crisp crust with a chewy center.
 Cooking slowly at a low temperature would result in a soggy, limp pizza.
 Yuck!

 A) Emile Henry

 Q) What about your pizza peel?

-Q) And that cool looking silicone mat?
+Q) And that cool-looking silicone mat?

 Over the years I’ve read a lot of books, blog posts, and watched many YouTube videos trying to hone the craft.
-One of the most influential pizzaiolis is 13-time World Pizza Champion, Chef Tony Gemignani.
+One of the most influential pizzaiolos, is 13-time World Pizza Champion, Chef Tony Gemignani.
 His book The Pizza Bible has inspired me more than most.